0xRustElite1111/0xRustElite1111/Readme.md

 Built a cross-chain token deployment engine with a Rust backend API and a Next.js dApp interface.

-- ### NFT Marketplace with On-Chain Metadata Implemented a decentralized NFT minting and trading platform using Rust programs, Node.js APIs, and a responsive Next.js frontend.
+- ### NFT Marketplace with On-Chain Metadata Implemented a decentralized NFT minting and trading platform using Rust programs, Node.js APIs, and a responsive Next.js frontend.-->

 ## 🤝 Let's Build Together